Double-EIT Ground-State Cooling of Stationary Two-Dimensional Ion Lattices

-In this paper, we provide the experimental evidence that EIT cooling can be performed with \Yb ions and used for the efficient ground-state cooling of all the motional modes in 2D crystal.
-Our demonstration shows the possibility that EIT cooling can be realized for atoms and ions with more complicated level structures than $\Lambda$-scheme.
-We believe this fast ground-state cooling will be the essential experimental building block with a large number of ions for quantum simulation including quantum magnetism, quantum chemistry, and quantum machine learning.
+In summary, we have experimentally shown that double-EIT cooling can be performed with \Yb ions and used to efficiently cool down the transverse motional modes of a 2D crystal.
+We demonstrate that EIT cooling can be realized for atoms and ions with more complicated level structures than $\Lambda$-scheme.
+Our experimental approach is suitable for other hyperfine ions with clock state, offering a fast ground-state cooling technology for atoms with long coherence time.
+This method may be useful for a large scale trapped ion quantum processor, for use in quantum computation, quantum magnetism, quantum chemistry, and quantum machine learning.
+In future work, it would be interesting to engineer the absorption spectrum for more efficient cooling \cite{scharnhorst2018experimental} and to study whether the in-plane modes of 2D crystals can be efficiently cooled down to near ground state.